10,000 BC (film): Plot

-The Almighty offers Evolet and the other hunters to D'Leh in exchange for abandoning his rebellion.
-D'Leh feigns acceptance but kills the Almighty with a spear, breaking his illusion of godhood.
-During the ensuing battle, Evolet is killed by the warlord who is then killed by D'Leh, but is restored to life when Old Mother sacrifices herself.
-With the Almighty dead and his civilization destroyed, the Yagahl bid farewell to the other tribes and return home with seeds given to them by the Naku to start a new life.
+The Almighty threatens to kill Evolet if they do not abandon their rebellion.
+D'Leh feigns acceptance but kills the Almighty with the White Spear, breaking his illusion of godhood.
+During the ensuing battle, the warlord fatally wounds Evolet, who is then killed by D'Leh.
+He is devastated when Evolet dies in his arms, but her life is restored in exchange for Old Mother's, who dies having fulfilled her final duty.
+With the Almighty dead and his civilization destroyed, the Yagahl bid the other tribes farewell and return home with seeds collected by D’Leh's father, given to them by the Naku to begin a new life.